dotnet/machinelearning-samples/samples/csharp/getting-started/DatabaseIntegration/README.md

 2. It is important to highlight that **the IEnumerable you provide needs to be thread-safe**.
 This example shows you to create an IEnumerable with Entity Framework that won’t cause issues to LoadFromEnumerable() because it makes sure that each new enumeration of the data happens on a separate DbContext and DbConnection by basically creating a database context in your code each time a IEnumerable is requested.

-Specifically this code showing how to create a database context each time a IEnumerable is requested plus using a 'no tracking query' is here: https://github.com/dotnet/machinelearning-samples/blob/master/samples/csharp/getting-started/DatabaseIntegration/DatabaseIntegration/Program.cs#L44
+Specifically, the code showing you how to create a database context each time a IEnumerable is requested plus using a 'no tracking query' is here: https://github.com/dotnet/machinelearning-samples/blob/master/samples/csharp/getting-started/DatabaseIntegration/DatabaseIntegration/Program.cs#L44

 ## High level process performed by this sample